The Black Stallion Returns: Plot

 On race day, Alec reunites with Raj, who is also competing.
 They and the other riders begin their run across the desert.
-The Uruk's rider tries to kill Alec, but he and the Black escape.
-Alec discovers that the Uruk's rider pushed Raj off his horse.
-He returns Raj's mount to him.
+The Uruk's rider tries to kill Alec, but he and “The Black” escape.
+Alec discovers that the Uruk's rider pushed Raj off his horse and returns Raj's mount to him.
 Together, they race against the Uruk rider until Meslar appears and spooks the rider's horse, unseating him.
 Suddenly, Kurr chases Raj and Alec in his truck, shooting at them.
 However, the truck crashes into a ditch.

 Alec wins the race, then pleads with Ishak to spare Raj's horse, despite the winning sheik taking any horses he chooses.
 Ishak grants the reprieve, which allows Alec to repay Raj for his kindness.
 Meslar returns with Kurr, his accomplice, and the Uruk rider, who are all taken prisoner.

-Although Ishak gives the Black to Alec, he decides to leave his horse in Morocco, believing he belongs there.
+Although Ishak gives “The Black” back to Alec, he decides to leave his horse in Morocco, believing he belongs there.